TheProphetOfRa/muxkv/README.md

 be found at http://www.evermeet.cx/ffmpeg/

-Once these programs have been installed this script can be downloaded through git with "git clone https://github.com/TheProphetOfRa/mkvconvert.git" and then added to your system path like the above.
+Once these programs have been installed this script can be downloaded through git with "git clone https://github.com/TheProphetOfRa/muxkv.git" and then added to your system path like the above.

 Usage:
 ------

-Open a terminal in the directory containing the file you wish to remux and enter the command: "mkvconvert <source-file.mkv> <destination-file>"
+Open a terminal in the directory containing the file you wish to remux and enter the command: "muxkv <source-file.mkv> <destination-file>"

 The script will create and delete several files as it runs and output some text to your console.